Continuum of Care Data Dashboards

 For questions about specific dashboards, please email Danielle Bagg Wireman.

-The System Indicators dashboard displays all persons that have experienced homelessness or received services in our system; it shows how homelessness changes over time, including inflow and outflow from the Coordinated Entry System (CES) which is the process in which our community identifies, assesses, and matches individuals to resources need to resolve homelessness.
+The System Indicators Dashboard displays all persons who have experienced homelessness or received services in our system.
+It shows how homelessness changes over time, including the inflow and outflow from the Coordinated Entry System—our community's process for identifying, assessing,

 |